Frequently Asked Questions

 Applications submitted by the June 1st deadline usually receive a decision by June 30th.
 We request that you do not inquire about acceptance decisions prior to June 30th of each year.

 It depends on how many courses you take each semester.
-To learn more about the cost of attendance, visit the Financial Aid & Scholarship Office website .
+The Office of Financial Aid & Scholarship has helpful information.

 Yes, students may take as few as one class per year and remain enrolled.
 However, be mindful that coursework expires after 7 years.